Random matrices: Universal properties

-Now, the same algebraic equation with $(x,y)\in \mathbb{C}^2$ (instead of $(x,y)\in\mathbb{R}^2$) defines the \textbf{spectral curve} of the model.
-The spectral curve is a Riemann surface immersed in $\mathbb C^2$, and can be described using algebraic geometry.
-The spectral curve plays a key role in random matrix theory, and more generally in integrable systems.
+This defines a Riemann surface immersed in $\mathbb C^2$, called the \textbf{spectral curve} of the model.
+The spectral curve can be described using algebraic geometry, and plays a key role in random matrix theory, and more generally in integrable systems.